The National Park of Timanfaya

 This National Park, with an extension of 200 km2, seems to confront us with an apocalyptical vision: this land was born of hundreds of fire-spitting volcanos.

-Timanfaya is easy to arrive to by car, it seems that all ways on Lanzarote lead to here.
+It is easy to arrive to by car, because it seems that all ways on Lanzarote lead to here.
 Through the park itself you either move by bus (each quarter of an hour, between 9 a.m. and 6 p.m. in summer and 9 a.m. and 5 p.m. in winter, respectively), or you choose the by far more adventurous alternative and rent a ... camel!
 Photo

 The last great volcanic out-break on Lanzarote was, by the way, in 1732, when large parts of the island were destroyed.
 In 1824 some smaller craters broke out again.